 This course is an in-depth examination of contemporary issues and debates within Women's and Gender Studies.
 Students will pursue advanced scholarship on a particular area, while also reflecting on feminist theories, methodologies, politics and activism.
 Prerequisite(s): WGST 1413, and either WGST 3023 or permission of the instructor.

+Acadia offers programs of study leading to the following graduate credentials :

-Master of Arts
+MA Master of Arts

-Master of Applied Kinesiology
+MAK Master of Applied Kinesiology

-Master of Community Development
+MCD Master of Community Development

-Master of Education
+MED Master of Education

-Master of Science
+MSC Master of Science

-Doctor of Educational Studies
+PHD Doctor of Educational Studies